pu2clr/QN8066/examples/03_LCD_16x2_AND_20x4/README.md

   |                           | RESET                     |      3        |

 ### IMPORTANT

+#### (1) Communication Problem Between the KIT and the Microcontroller with PWM

+**During various experiments, it was observed that several commands sent to the QN8066 (via I2C) had no effect.
+For instance, attempts to switch from "Stereo" to "Mono" mode, change the transmission frequency, among other commands, did not alter the transmitter's status.
+To work around this issue, the PWM must be disabled first, meaning it should not generate a pulse (0% duty cycle).
+After the command is sent, the PWM signal can be re-enabled.**

+#### (2) Compatibility Between the KIT and 5V Microcontroller Such as the Arduino Nano

 **There are some important considerations when using a microcontroller like the Arduino Nano with the "DIY 5~7W FM Transmitter Kit".
 This kit is designed to work with a 3.3V controller, meaning the I2C bus is configured with pull-up resistors connected to the board's power supply.
 However, the Arduino Nano operates at 5V, producing a 5V signal on the I2C bus, which can cause instability in I2C communication.
 Additionally, the Arduino Nano will not operate stably when powered by a 3.3V supply (provided by the kit)**.